wentongsun/wentongsun.github.io/index.md

 3. **Impacts of Climate Adaptation.** I study how households, firms, and governments adapt to climate change, and the distributional and long-run economic consequences of these adaptation strategies, with a particular focus on developing regions.

-My research currently focuses on Northwest China, Mongolia, and Vietnam.

 ***If you are interested in any aspect of my work, please feel free to contact me.***